If your physician has ordered an EEG study to be done in your home, here’s what you need to know:

 - Sometimes EEG studies in the home environment are more useful than in the hospital

 What is an Ambulatory Long-Term Video-EEG Study?

-This is a long-term recording of brain activity lasting 1 to 4 days while also recording video to capture what may happen leading up to, during and after you experience any events during the study.
+This is a long-term recording of brain activity lasting 1 to 4 days while also recording video to capture what may happen leading up to, during, and after you experience any events during the study.
 A CortiCare EEG Technologist will attach the EEG recording device to you and set up one or more cameras.
 All the brain wave data and video is stored on a computer for both real-time monitoring by our staff and for full review by the physician reading the study afterward.

 Why do I need an Ambulatory Video-EEG Study?

-Ambulatory EEG studies enables your doctor to observe your EEG over an extended period.
+Ambulatory EEG studies enable your doctor to observe your EEG over an extended period.
 Ambulatory video-EEGs, recorded over one to four or more days, can help diagnose if you have seizures and if so, your seizure type.
 This important information helps your doctor determine the best treatment for you.

 How is the study scheduled?

 When CortiCare receives the order from your physician for the study, our Coordinator will contact you to schedule the dates for your study.
 They will also obtain authorization for the study from your insurance carrier.